In this guide, we’ll be covering the core areas we focus on during an SEO audit, and their importance to your online growth.

 Google’s crawler, Googlebot, visits sites to take stock of what content lives there, and how these pages are connected to other pages.
 Pages deep in the site hierarchy, and pages that aren’t linked to frequently on-site, tend to be visited less frequently.
-Issues with site structure and crawlability can prevent your content being found, or cause it to appear in the search results less frequently than you would like.
+Issues with site structure and crawlability can prevent your content being found, or cause it to appear lower down in the search results than you would like.

 Areas we investigate

 How many pages has Google indexed on your site?
 Does this tally up to the number of pages that are actually there?
 If Google’s number is lower, then it’s likely having trouble crawling your site.
 If Google’s number is higher, then it’s indexing things it shouldn’t be — which points to a pagination or duplication issue.